ChacunGu/Community-detection-Facebook-network/README.md

 ## Context

-This project is developed in Python 3 for the Social Media Analytics course of the Master in Computer Science in the university of Fribourg, Switzerland.
+This project is developed in Python 3 for the Social Media Analytics course (given by Prof. Dr. Philippe Cudré-Mauroux and Prof. Dr. Mourad Khayati) of the Master in Computer Science in the university of Fribourg, Switzerland.

 This course is worth 5 ECTS points.

 Spring 2020.

+**Project supervisor**: Prof. Dr. Mourad Khayati

 ## Team members